Sony PS-LX310BT Review: The Turntable for People Who Hate Setup

 A cozy vinyl listening nook featuring a wooden console with a turntable, a “Now Playing” sign displaying a soulful album cover, and a hanging pothos plant draping over the setup.
 Framed vinyl album covers decorate the dark wood-paneled wall, including records by Larry June, The Alchemist, and Makaveli.
 A black crate of records and a dual-bin record stand filled with vinyl complete the warm, music-filled corner.

-Can anybody tell me why setting up a manual turntable can feel like defusing a bomb.
+Buying your first record player can already be confusing.
+But it is kind of crazy how setting up a manual turntable can feel like defusing a bomb.

 There are plenty of reasons you’d want to buy it aaaandddd a few that might make you think twice.